-While improving access to material inputs, capital, and equipped labour is essential for per-capita output growth at the aggregate level, making sure that the existing stock of inputs is allocated to the right firms is also critical.
-Ultimately, the goal for developing countries is to increase aggregate total factor productivity (TFP), which is affected both by the distribution of firm productivity and the allocation of resources across establishments.
+While improving access to material inputs, capital, and equipped labour is a powerful force for per-capita output growth at the aggregate level, making sure that the existing stock of inputs is allocated to the right firms is also vital in raising aggregate output.
+Aggregate total factor productivity (TFP) is affected both by the distribution of firm productivity and the allocation of resources across establishments.
 An efficient, or distortion-free, allocation would be one in which the marginal value product of inputs is equalised across production units.
 In this section, we discuss a number of potential sources of such misallocation.

-1. Factor misallocation
+Factor misallocation